benson8/hudl-login-tests/README.md

 - MacOS Big Sur 11.6.8, Node.js 17.0.1
 - Windows 10, Node.js 18.16.0

-See [package-lock.json](https://github.com/benson8/hudl-login-tests/blob/main/package-lock.json) for versions of items such as Chromedriver, which `npm i` should take care of installing automatically.
+See [package-lock.json](https://github.com/benson8/hudl-login-tests/blob/main/package-lock.json) for versions of items such as `ChromeDriver`, which `npm i` should take care of installing automatically.

 ## Test Suite Design Considerations and Best Practices